joeyklee/GEOB472/workshops/02_intro2R/README.md

 ##S4.3:Printing

 The first thing we're going to do is print the classic "hello world!" statement from our **script** window.
-To practice using comments, let's first make a comment saying, "here's my first conversation with R"
+To practice using comments, let's first make a comment saying, "let's print to the console with R"

-	### --- here's my first conversation with R --- ###
+	### --- let's print to the console with R --- ###

 Whoa!
 What the heck, why are there 3 "#'s" and all that other stuff, aren't we just making a comment?
 Yes, technically, we could just use 1 "#" and that would be enough but by adding more, we can help add clarity to each section.
 Remember, anything after the first comment (#) is not evaluated by the computer so we could really put whatever we want after it...Throughout the workshop, play with other ways of helping to make your comments more distinct.